 Interest payable to a non-resident investor is liable to WHT at 10%, which is the final tax.
 Recipients who are resident in a country with a DTT with Nigeria enjoy a reduced rate of 7.5%.

-Royalties received by a Nigerian company are liable to tax at the CIT rate of 30%.
+Royalties received by a Nigerian company are liable to tax at the relevant CIT rate.
 WHT at 10% is available as an offset against the final CIT liability.